CholGen/Vibecheck/README.md

 3. Identifies SNP differences between each sequence and the reference (i.e. variants) and generates a VCF file summarizing the variants using UCSC's [faToVcf](https://github.com/ucscGenomeBrowser/kent/tree/master) script.
 4. Places each sequence into a lineage-annotated phylogeny using [UShER](https://github.com/yatisht/usher), and records whether the placement is contained within a lineage.
 5. Parses the output of UShER, calculates the confidence in each lineage estimation, and produces a final lineage report.

+Validation of Vibecheck showed that it was >98% accurate in recapitulating the lineages of sequences left out of the guide tree.
+See the [calculate_accuracy](notebooks/calculate_accuracy.ipynb) notebook for the complete validation of the speed and accuracy of Vibecheck.
+See also the [ambiguity_thresholding](notebooks/ambiquity_thresholding.ipynb) notebook for the empirical basis of our default maximum ambiguous parameter.

 # Installation
 1. Install `mamba` by running the following two command: